JonathanXLin/CAN_Transmitter/README.md

   <br>&nbsp;&nbsp;&nbsp;o	CAN message data
   <br>&nbsp;&nbsp;&nbsp;o	CAN message period

-<br><br>Planned updates:
+<br>Planned updates:
-<br><br>•	Protective off-the-shelf enclosure
+<br>•	Protective off-the-shelf enclosure
 <br>•	New Seeeduino CAN shield with data logging (Micro SD)

-<br><br>This project is and requires software licensed under the MIT License, which permits commercial use, modification, and distribution.
+<br>This project is and requires software licensed under the MIT License, which permits commercial use, modification, and distribution.
 Additional details are provided in the user guide.